 Beaus Story

 On May 12th, 2016, 22 dogs were impounded from a property in Geelong by the local council — 14 of them German Shepherds.
-Geelong Animal Welfare Society and several local rescue groups stepped in to help, but German Shepherd Rescue Victoria (GSRV) was urgently contacted to take in nine of the shepherds.
+Geelong Animal Welfare Society and several local rescue groups stepped in and German Shepherd Rescue Victoria (GSRV) was urgently contacted to take in nine of the shepherds.

 That same day, I had to say goodbye to my beloved black shepherd, Logan.
 A routine visit to the vet revealed an inoperable tumour in his liver, and my heart was shattered.